 - Using your trademark for the first time within the period of its validity time (1-20 years) is allowed.
 It is not necessary that the use of a mark has to be done just after it gets registered.

 - Using your service trademark in advertising or signs offering the subject services are allowed.

 - Using fonts of different styles, colors, textures, and cases (Upper, capital, Bold, Underline, etc.) is allowed to create a trademark.

-- Using ‘TM’ for trademark or ‘®’ notation for a federally registered trademark, after your trademark is allowed.
+- Using ‘TM’ for trademark or ‘®’ notation for a federally registered trademark, after your mark is allowed.

-- Using a similar name, idea, phrase, character that matches the idea, focus, name, target audience, service type, etc. of your brand/commodity/service, to appeal a particular group of customers is allowed.
+- Use of a similar name, idea, phrase, character that matches the idea, focus, name, target audience, service type, etc. of your brand/commodity/service, to appeal a particular group of customers is allowed.